Raphael-Varghese/advanced-deadfish-compiler-python/README.md

 Deadfish++ is an advanced interpreter for the esoteric programming language **Deadfish**, extended with new instructions, debugging tools, and loop support.
 This project is designed for educational and experimental use.

-> ⚠️ This project is **not affiliated with Certiport or Pearson VUE**.
-It is an independent tool inspired by esolang principles.

 ---

 ## 🚀 Features